hyunsooda/PWC/README.md

 # PWC (Paper With Code)

-This tool extracts the paper's implementation repository links.
-Currently, Usenix Security is only the one supported.
+This tool extracts links to the implementation repositories of papers.
+Currently, only Usenix Security is supported.

 How to run:
 ```